hideakitai/DebugLog/README.md

 # Debug

 Serial based assertion and log library for Arduino

 ## Usage

+These macros can be used in standard C++ apps.

 ```C++
 // uncommend NDEBUG disables ASSERT and all debug serial (Release Mode)